Has your home undergone foundation repair lately?

 Cracks or gaps are common problems that arise after foundation repair.
 These issues may have been there before repairs and have stayed in their spot well after the fixes have been made.
 You just have to wait around six weeks for the wooden framing to completely stabilize.

 Then you can tackle these cosmetic issues.
-Keep in mind that if you have any exterior cracks, then you should fill these quickly to prevent moisture accumulation and pest intrusion.
+Keep in mind that if you have any exterior cracks in brick, you should fill these quickly to prevent moisture accumulation and pest intrusion.

 Drainage